JKU-ICG/cg_project_template/README.md

 TODO

-(Describe how they work in principle and how you implemented them.)
+Describe how the effects work in principle and how you implemented them.
+If your effect does not work but you tried to implement it, make sure that you explain this.
+Even if your code is broken do not delete it (e.g., keep it as a comment).
+If you describe the effect (how it works, and how to implement it in theory), then you will also get some points.
+If you remove the code and do not explain it in the README this will lead to 0 points for the effect and the integration SE.